stackabletech/fc-service/README.md

 ## Description
-The Gaia-X Federated Catalogue Service makes Self-Descriptions of Providers and their offerings available to end-users and allows advanced queries on them.
+The Gaia-X Catalogue Service makes Self-Descriptions of Providers and their Service Offerings available to Consumers.

-This is a Reference Implementation of GAIA-X LOT5 [Federated Catalogue](https://www.gxfs.eu/core-catalogue-features/).
+This is a Reference Implementation of Gaia-X Federation Services Lot 5 [Federated Catalogue / Core Catalogue Features](https://www.gxfs.eu/core-catalogue-features/).

 ## Documentation
 All service documentation, installation instructions and other materials can be found in the [FC documentation section](https://gitlab.com/gaia-x/data-infrastructure-federation-services/cat/fc-service/-/wikis/home).